19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [Act 2 of 2012 wef 01/03/2012]

-### Production orders against financial institution to produce material relating to drug trafficking or criminal conduct
+### Production orders against financial institution to produce material relating to drug dealing or criminal conduct

-31\.—(1) The Public Prosecutor or any person duly authorised by him in writing may, for the purpose of an investigation into a drug trafficking offence or a serious offence, as the case may be, apply to the High Court for an order under subsection (2) in relation to any particular material or material of a particular description.
+31\.—(1) The Public Prosecutor or any person duly authorised by him in writing may, for the purpose of an investigation into a drug dealing offence or a serious offence, as the case may be, apply to the High Court for an order under subsection (2) in relation to any particular material or material of a particular description.

 [15/2010 wef 02/01/2011]

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) The High Court may, if on such an application it is satisfied that the conditions referred to in subsection (3) are fulfilled, make an order that the financial institution which appears to the Court to be in possession of the material to which the application relates shall —